lizkovalchuk/Tutorials/react-custom-boilerplate.md

 npm install node-sass
 ```

-Inside your common folder, create a `vars.scss` file with variables and import ithe variables where ever you need.
+Inside your common folder, create a `vars.scss` file with variables and import the variables where ever you need.

 ```scss
 $lg: 1200px;